 The Vittangi graphite deposits were first discovered in 1898, with trenching across the Nunasvaara deposit during 1916-18.
 Early work during the 1920s reviewed the possibility of using the graphite as a reducing agent in the production of pig iron, and Nunasvaara was declared a state mining field in 1929.
 Extensive work, including geophysics, trenching, core drilling (20 holes for 949m) and bulk sampling, was conducted by the SGU and LKAB during the period 1970-1982.
 This work defined an initial (non-JORC) resource of 1.1Mt @ 27.8% Cg, to a depth of 70m using a 25% Cg lower cut-off.

 During July 2012 Talga undertook a diamond drilling program at the Nunasvaara deposit, drilling 19 holes for 1697m.
 This led to the calculation of a new JORC 2004 compliant resource of 7.6Mt @ 24.4% Cg, with 5.6Mt @ 24.6% Cg classified Indicated.
-In 2016, Talga utilised new data from drilling in 2014 and trial mining undertaken in 2015 to update the prevous resource from JORC 2004 status to JORC 2012.
-The updated JORC 2012 compliant Indicated and Inferred mineral resource estimate for Vittanic now totals 9.8Mt @ 25.3% Cg, based on a 10% Cg lower cut-off.
+Since then, Talga utilised new data from drilling in 2014 and trial mining undertaken in 2015 and 2016 to update the previous resource from JORC 2004 status to JORC 2012.
+The updated JORC 2012 compliant Indicated and Inferred mineral resource estimate for Vittangi now totals 12.3Mt @ 25.5% Cg, based on a 17% Cg lower cut-off.

 Future mining of this resource will be aided by its exceptional grade and open-pit bulk mining option.
 It is favourably located, being only 3km to grid power and the highest load rated road in Europe (Svappavaara-Vittangi Highway).
 Furthermore it is only 15km to the town of Vittangi, and 23km to the town and railhead at Svappavaara.